HL7/davinci-pas/input/pagecontent/metrics.md

 likely to be relevant for such evaluation.

 This model is NOT a FHIR data structure for information exchange.
-Instead, it is a logical model that describes the types of data that should be available and any constraints on the data (e.g. cardinality, terminology) that should be captured by PAS implementers to support the evaluation of metrics.
+Instead, it is a logical model that describes the types of data that **SHOULD** be available and any constraints on the data (e.g. cardinality, terminology) that **SHOULD** be captured by PAS implementers to support the evaluation of metrics.
 Measures can then be defined in a standardized way based on these measures.

 PAS implementers **SHOULD** store information for each PAS call in a manner that would allow them to respond to